mjhong0708/amp/docs/installation.rst

 Check out the code
 ----------------------------------

+As a relatively new project, it may be preferable to use the development version rather than "stable" releases, as improvements are constantly being made and features added.
-As a relatively new project, we do not yet have stable releases.
-However, we run daily unit tests to make sure that our development code works as intended.
+We run daily unit tests to make sure that our development code works as intended.
 We recommend checking out the latest version of the code via `the project's bitbucket page <https://bitbucket.org/andrewpeterson/amp/>`_.
 If you use git, check out the code with::

    $ cd ~/path/to/my/codes